facephi/sdk-mobile-documentation/docs/ios/Video_Recording_Component.md

 new components without affecting in any way those already integrated into the project.

-For more information on the base configuration, go to the section
+For more information on the base configuration, go to the [Getting Started](./Mobile_SDK) section.
-<a href="Mobile_SDK"
-linked-data-resource-id="2605285492" linked-data-resource-version="11"
-data-linked-resource-type="page">Mobile SDK</a>.

 ---